Description

 end

-Explanation regarding regex special characters use:
+Explanation regarding the use of regex special characters:

-To match a special character such as '.' or ‘*’ use the escape character ‘\’.
-For example, to match fortinet.com the regular expression should be fortinet\.com.
+To match a special character such as '.' or ‘*’, use the escape character '\'.
+For example, to match fortinet.com, the regular expression should be fortinet\.com.

 In Perl regular expressions, '*' means match 0 or more times of the character before it, not 0 or more times of any character.
 For example, forti*.com matches fortiiii.com but does not match fortinet.com.